Ideas, innovation and community-led regeneration

 What have we achieved so far?

-The Mayor has pledged over £1.2m to 77 successful crowdfunding campaigns across the capital, run by people just like you.
-Nearly 9,000 backers have come together to raise an extra £1.6m in pledges towards these projects.
+The Mayor has pledged over £1.8m to 101 successful crowdfunding campaigns across the capital, run by people just like you.
+More than 14,000 backers have come together to raise an extra £2.2m in pledges towards these projects.
 Together, we’ve helped fund a range of community projects that have; revived historic markets, increased local access to training and skill development, brought underused spaces back to life and supported local economies with new social businesses, civic spaces and community resources that promote resilience.

 The impact of our experiment has been inspiring.
 These projects are helping people into work, improving health and wellbeing, breaking down cultural barriers, and bringing communities together around a common purpose.
 We are also seeing how the crowdfunding process is about more than just raising money.
 It’s about reaching out to the wider community, getting more people actively involved in their area, and building skills and knowledge through volunteering.
 This means the benefits go far beyond just the projects themselves.